FuentesNina/react-tic-tac-toe/README.md

 - The tic-tac-toe board game
 - restart game button
 - indication of player's turn
-- end game when a player wins (+display in app)
+- end game when a player wins (+ display in app)

+MVP completed on 12/24/2022

+Future versions of this app can include:
 - animation for each play

-Future versions of this app should include:
+- cross out winning line before declaring winner
 - different display option (face to face on phone vs both players facing computer)
 - undo play button
 - option to play against AI